PdxCodeGuild/Full-Stack-Day-Class/notes/runtime-analysis.md

 There are a few different branches.

 Perhaps the most practical branch is the analysis of how many steps an algorithm will take to complete, called **runtime analysis**.
-There is an assumption that there are a small set of base operations that can be executed in one unit of time, usually allocation, math, assignment, lookup.
+There is an assumption that there are a small set of base operations that can be executed in one unit of time, usually allocation, math, assignment, lookup, equality of single values.
 (This is actually not true, but a useful approximation.)
 This is described as a function of **input length**, usually called _n_.